sandeepsahni36/scopof/SCHEDULED_FUNCTION_SETUP.md

 ### Common Issues

-1. **AWS SES Sandbox Mode**
+1. **Resend Domain Verification**
-   - In sandbox mode, you can only send to verified email addresses
+   - Ensure your sending domain is verified in Resend
-   - Request production access from AWS SES console
+   - Check DNS records are properly configured

-2. **Missing Environment Variables**
+2. **Missing API Key**
-   - Verify all AWS credentials are set in Supabase
+   - Verify RESEND_API_KEY is set in Supabase environment variables
    - Check that `FROM_EMAIL` is verified in SES

 3. **Database Query Errors**